September 8, Reading 1 – 2 Samuel 24

 SJA Notes

-“The LORD is my rock and my fortress and my delivered, my God, my rock, in whom I take refuge,”
+“The LORD is my rock and my fortress and my deliverer, my God, my rock, in whom I take refuge,”

-Here is David that we can replicate, glorifying God, bringing praise to the Lord, showing a depth of faith and understanding that is a blessing for all who read these words, time after time, over and over.
+Here is David shining as he brings glory to God, bringing praise to the Lord, showing a depth of faith and understanding that is a blessing for all who read these words, time after time, over and over.

-This is a Lord’s Christ psalm, a Messiah song.
-One written by a king that the Lord blessed mightily, a king who conquered the enemies of God’s people.
+This is written by a king that the Lord did bless greatly, a king who conquered the enemies of God’s people.

 This song points us to Jesus.
-We see the truths found in His word, that the cords of Sheol entangled Him, the snares of death confronted Him.
+We see the truths found throughout His word, that the cords of Sheol entangled Him, the snares of death confronted Him.

-And at the cross and in the tomb the LORD bowed the heavens and came down!
+In Jesus, in the work of God at the cross and in the tomb, we see the LORD bowed the heavens and came down!

-As well though, this is a servant’s prayer, a song for the disciple of Jesus.
+And we see that this is a song for the disciple of Jesus.

 “He rescued me, because he delighted in me.”